 The second letter may be from a source of the applicant's choosing; however, a letter from a pharmacist or other source who can attest to the applicant's potential as a future health care professional is highly recommended.

 All interviews are conducted on-site and by invitation only.
-The interview day is a half day of activities including an interview with two members of the Admissions Committee.
+The interview day is a half day of activities including interviews with two members of the Admissions Committee.